 What sort of guitar is that you play, the big one?

 You don’t see too many of those around in rock bands.

 No. I think they’re like an old country and western guitar [laughs].

 Do you ever get the urge to step out and play lead?

-Aw, I just leave it to Angus.
+Aw, I just tinkle.
 I mean you can’t outdo Angus.
 It’s a bit of a difficult one.

 Brian, does your vocal style–full force all the time–ever give you trouble?
 Do you ever lose your voice?

 JOHNSON: [Whispers] No. [Laughs].
 Aw, just at the start of the tour, if you haven’t been doing anything for a long time and you rehearse for five or six hours a day.
 Then you feel it.
 It’s not so much your voice–it’s your lungs that hurt.
 It’s like training for another season; you’ve got to get back into it.
 And that’s all, touch wood.

 Do you do anything to keep your vocal chords in shape?

 Not really.
 I’ve heard all these stories about these singers that have got these new neck vibrators that they put on before the gigs.
 And they go and see nodule specialists to show them their throats and all this shit.